 You have an important story about navigating through your life and landing where you are right now.
 I do, too.

 Currently, I am sitting in my quiet office, surrounded by desk knick knacks, white walls, and my struggling mini cactus plant.
-Titles like Certified Financial Planner® (CFP®) and Associate Wealth Advisor sit behind my name on my email signature, and yet, they feel slightly foreign.
+Titles like CFP® and Wealth Advisor sit behind my name on my email signature, and yet, they feel slightly foreign.
 This is where I want to be, but how did I get here?
 I find myself looking back on the myriad of decisions that led me here, doing what I love: helping people navigate life and find financial security.

 My childhood was immersed in the invigorating passion of entrepreneurship.